oyieroyier/javascript_practice/functions/README.md

 Functions are invoked using an **_invocation expression_**.

-An invocation expression is JS' syntax for calling or executinf a fxn.
+An invocation expression is JS' syntax for calling or executing a function.

 It starts with a function expression followed by open parenthesis, comma separated argument(s), and a closing parenthesis.